porco-rosso-j/Intro/README.md

 #### 2024

 - [Numer0n](https://github.com/porco-rosso-j/aztec-numer0n) A number-guessing game, like Hit&Blow, built on Aztec Sandbox, where two players play against each other and try to figure out the opponent's secret number.
-The secret numbers are privately stored on smart contracts on-chain.
+The secret numbers are privately stored in smart contrcat on Aztec.

 #### 2023